 Listening and the politics of difference: including racism and anti-racism, ableism and disability, multiculturalism, counter and activist listening

 Listening interventions: in art and activism, media, democracy, the politics of voice and representation, economies of attention

 Pushing beyond liberal celebrations of voice and speech, attention to listening has foregrounded a commitment to responsibility, responsiveness, vulnerability and openness.
 Critical scholarship in this area has done important work to shift responsibility for change from marginalised voices onto the institutions, practices and norms that condition who is heard, on whose terms, and to what effect.
 Scholars also draw attention to the difficult work of listening, its potential to unsettle, and its crucial role in disrupting the uneven flows of power and privilege invested in unjust social and political arrangements.
 The conference foreground the politics of listening as a vital intervention in contemporary scholarship, activism and practice.

 Keynote speakers: Megan Davis, Pro Vice-Chancellor Indigenous UNSW and a Professor of Law at the University of New South Wales.
 Leah Bassel, Professor of Sociology at the University of Roehampton, UK.
 Professor Davis is Pro Vice-Chancellor Indigenous and Professor of Law at the University of New South Wales and was a delegate at the First Nations National Constitutional Convention that delivered the Uluru Statement from the Heart.
 Dr Bassel’s most recent book is The Politics of Listening: Possibilities and challenges of democratic life (Palgrave, 2017).

 The programme is available here.

-In conjunction with the conference, a one day postgraduate and Early Career Researcher workshop Listening beyond Liberalism will be held on 28 November, convened by Tanja Dreher and Leah Bassel.
+In conjunction with the conference, a one day postgraduate and Early Career Researcher workshop Listening beyond Liberalism was held on 28 November, convened by Tanja Dreher and Leah Bassel.
 More information can be found here.

 About the convenors: